All Products

 Selected Objects

 No additional configuration is required for this example.
-You can use the mapping feature to set the topic name for the source table in the destination Kafka instance, and select the DML and DDL operations or column names to be synchronized.
+You can use mapping to set the topic name in the destination Kafka instance, select DML and DDL operations or columns to synchronize, and more.

 Note

-• To select the SQL operations to sync for a database or table, right-click the object in the Selected Objects section and select the operations in the dialog box that appears.
+• To select SQL operations to synchronize at the database or table level, right-click the object in Selected Objects and choose the operations in the dialog box.

 AnalyticDB for MySQL 3.0